The Legendary Robbie Vincent = 2015

 In October 2000, Frankie Crockerwent into a Miami area hospital for several weeks.
 He was diagnosed with pancreatic cancer and kept the illness a secret from his friends and even from his mother.
 He died on Saturday, October 21, 2000.

-For us though (within the Uk - Well, within the southern part of the Uk that is) Robbie Vincent’s (“If it moves Funk it” catchphrase) meant we were NOW going to hear quality radio that would feature the latest Funk, Soul and Jazz/Funk releases from the USA, Brazil, and Japan.
+For us though (within the UK - Well, within the southern part of the UK that is) Robbie Vincent’s (“If it moves Funk it” catchphrase) meant we were NOW going to hear quality radio that would feature the latest Funk, Soul and Jazz/Funk releases from the USA, Brazil, and Japan.

 If it moves funk it - THE FAMOUS CATCHPHRASE FOR - ROBBIE VINCENT